 With it's beautiful ocean beaches and gentle bayside, Cape Cod is the obvious choice for a family that loves the beach.
 If you've never been to the National Seashore in slightly cooler temperatures, don't miss out -- it's an unbelievably refreshing experience.

 The Jersey Shore is still quite enjoyable in September and early October, and the quaint town of Cape May is the perfect destination for families looking for a few days at the beach.
-In addition to the wide open, soft-sand beaches, families will enjoy the abundance of nearby family activities such as playing mini-golf, taking a family surrey ride, visiting the Cape May County Park and Zoo, exploring the Nature Center of Cape May and shopping in town at toy and ice cream shops.
+In addition to the wide open, soft-sand beaches, families will enjoy the abundance of nearby family activities, such as playing mini-golf, taking a family surrey ride, visiting the Cape May County Park and Zoo, exploring the Nature Center of Cape May and shopping in town at toy and ice cream shops.

 Golden sunsets and majestic beaches make the Golden Isles long-time favorites, frequently included on lists of America's best islands.
 Perfect for a family beach getaway, you'll also enjoy kayaking, biking and tennis, along with nature activities such as dolphin watching and sea turtle walks.
 St. Simons, Little St. Simons and Sea Island are the most popular islands to visit, but you may also enjoy Jekyll Island, home to the Summer Waves Water Park.

-The all around natural beauty of Santa Cruz makes it the perfect place for a 3-day family weekend at the beach.
+The all around natural beauty of Santa Cruz makes it the perfect place for a three-day family weekend at the beach.
 With an average of 300 days of sunshine a year, the odds are in your favor that you'll have a beautiful weekend.
-For a break from the sun, visit Monterey Bay Aquarium, enjoy eating out in downtown Santa Cruz, and don't miss the universally enjoyed Mystery Spot.
+For a break from the sun, visit the Monterey Bay Aquarium, enjoy eating out in downtown Santa Cruz, and don't miss the universally enjoyed Mystery Spot.

-Where to Stay: Families love the The Sunset Inn or try the Hampton Inn Santa Cruz
+Where to Stay: Hampton Inn Santa Cruz

-If Your Family Loves Outdoor Fun in the Mountains
+If Your Family Loves the Mountains

 From the West Coast to the East, fall is a wonderful time for biking and hiking in the mountains while enjoying beautiful fall foliage.
 In fall, you won't be as bothered by the black flies, and the cool, crisp air is perfect for bike rides over rugged mountain trails and long hikes to mountain summits, where you'll be rewarded with breathtaking views of colorful leaves.
 For families with young children, consider all-inclusive resorts where there is plenty of entertainment for kids of all ages right on the property.